LukeShortCloud/rootpages/src/virtualization/openstack.rst

 Network Types
 ^^^^^^^^^^^^^

-In OpenStack, there are two common scenarios for networks: "provider" and "self-service."
+In OpenStack, there are two common scenarios for networks: ``provider`` and ``self-service``.

+Provider:

+-  Simpler
-Provider is is a simpler approach.
-It gives virtual machines direct access to a bridge device.
+-  Instances have direct access to a bridge device.

-Self-service networks are more complex due to the added bridge and tunnel devices.
-This complexity allows for more advanced features such as isolated private networks, load-balancing-as-a-service (LBaaS), Firewall-as-a-Service (FWaaS), and more.
+-  Faster
+-  Best network for bare-metal machines.

+Self-service:

+-  Complex
+-  Instances network traffic is isolated and tunneled.
+-  More available virtual networks
+-  Required for Firewall-as-a-Service (FWaaS) Load-Balancing-as-a-Service (LBaaS) to work.

 [48]

+For software-defined networking, the recommended services to use for Neutron's Modular Layer 2 (ML2) plugin are Open vSwitch (OVS) or Open Virtual Networking (OVN).
+OVS is mature and tested.
+OVN is an extension of OVS that uses a new tunneling protocol named Geneve that is faster, more efficient, and allows for more tunnels than older protocols such as VXLAN.
+For compatibility purposes, it works with VXLAN but those tunnels lose the benefits that Geneve offers.
+It also provides more features such as built-in services for handling DHCP, NAT, load-balancing, and more.
+[120]

 Provider Networks
 '''''''''''''''''